Tarin2003/Tic-Tac-Toe/README.md

 4. Dynamic sound effects for moves, wins, and Game Over, with the option to mute.

 5. Confetti celebration when a player wins!.

- 6.Option to reset the game or change player modes.
+6. Option to reset the game or change player modes.